COURSE

 NEVER ENDING DEVELOPMENT

 Pollux's criticism of the cement industry is directly aimed at power and profit.
-As the post- war economy grew rapidly in Switzerland, the country's cement consumption also increased, becoming one of the highest in the world.
-Pollux's graphics, which track the flow of power and information, make visible both the management network and the material effects of monopolies.
-This flow of information was permanent through the hands of a limited number of powerful individuals; the bitter smell of mining areas and cities in transformation reflected this.
+As the post-war economy grew rapidly in Switzerland, the country's cement consumption also increased, becoming one of the highest in the world.
+Pollux's graphics, which trace the flow of power and information, make visible both the management network and the material effects of monopolies.
+This flow of information was maintained through the hands of a limited number of powerful individuals, while the bitter smell of mining areas and transforming cities reflected this influence.

-The cement and building materials business in general extracts, produces, and normalizes; searches for energy sources; organizes logistics networks; and activates infrastructure.
-As the cement industry's own industry history states, cement use represents the development of a country worldwide, and development is never complete.
+The cement and building materials industry, in general, extracts, produces, and normalizes; searches for energy sources; organizes logistics networks; and activates infrastructure.
+As the cement industry's own history states, cement use represents the development of a country on a global scale, and this development is never complete.

 ''It is possible to make the anatomy of imperialism understandable only by revealing the concentration and interconnections using the graphic method.’’
 Sarah Nichols